PaddlePaddle/PaddleRS/docs/data/coco_tools_en.md

 ## 1 Tool Description

 coco_tools is a set of tools provided by PaddleRS for handling COCO annotation files.
 It is located in the `tools/coco_tools/` directory.
-Because [pycocotools library] (https://pypi.org/project/pycocotools/) can't install in some environment, PaddleRS provides coco_tools as an alternative for some simple file processing.
+Because [pycocotools library] (https://pypi.org/project/pycocotools/) cannot be installed in some environment, PaddleRS provides coco_tools as an alternative.

-*Please note that coco_tools is an experimental function at present, if you encounter problems in the process, please timely feedback to us.*
+*Please note that coco_tools is an experimental function at present.
+If you encounter problems when using coco_tools, please timely feedback to us.*

 ## 2 Document Description

-At present, coco_tools has 6 files, each file and its functions are as follows:
+At present, coco_tools has 6 files, in the following we show each file and its function:

 - `json_InfoShow.py`:    Print basic information about each dictionary in the json file.
 - `json_ImgSta.py`:      Collect image information in json files and generate statistical tables and charts.
 - `json_AnnoSta.py`:     Collect annotation information in json files to generate statistical tables and charts.
-- `json_Img2Json.py`:    Collect test set image, and generate json file;
+- `json_Img2Json.py`:    Collect images of the test set and generate json file.
-- `json_Split.py`:       Divide the json file into train sets and val sets.
+- `json_Split.py`:       Split the json file into train set and val set.
 - `json_Merge.py`:       Merge multiple json files into one.

 ## 3 Usage Example